L13/vscode-diff/README.md

 - Added `l13Diff.confirmCopy` to avoid confirmation dailog.
 Added also button 'Copy, don't ask again' to dialog.
 - Added `l13Diff.confirmDelete` to avoid confirmation dailog.
 Added also button 'Delete, don't ask again' to dialog.
 - Added output messages if files have been copied, deleted or updated.
+- Diff panel state will be saved between sessions.

 ## Features